HttS3at/AhMyth-Modified-Version/README.md

 - App icon will hide if the victim's phone's android version is below android 10.
 (That's why device admin permission added to prevent uninstallation)

 ## Notice
- - Due to the background limitation of Android 8 or later, the started service has been removed and the foreground service has been added.
-So you should turn off the application notification from the setting.
+ - Due to the background limitation of Android 8 or higher, the started service has been removed and the foreground service has been added.
+So you should turn off the application's notification from the settings.
+If victim's phone is under Android 8 then you can skip this step.

 ## Prerequisites
 - Java 8 (to generate apk backdoor)